 - Android also scores on system-level functionality

-- Tasker, an automation program on Android apps, lets you change the smartphone into a superfine and lets you access settings not possible with other apps (especially iOS)
+- Tasker, an automation program on Android apps, lets you change the smartphone into a superfine and enables you to access settings not possible with other apps (especially iOS)

-- iPhone users can customise their home screen, but this cannot beat the kind of tailor-made specifications possible for Android phones
+- iPhone users can customize their home screen, but this cannot beat the kind of tailor-made specifications possible for Android phones

 - Third-party launchers add to the fun